patrickbwarren/openshift-altitude/README.md

 required, and (2) some minor changes were necessary to parse 8- and 10-fig NGRs.

----

-Copyright &copy; 2015 Patrick B Warren unless stated otherwise.
+### Copying

-These programs are free software: you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-These programs are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with these programs.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see
 <http://www.gnu.org/licenses/>.

+### Copyright

+This program is copyright &copy; 2015 Patrick B Warren unless stated otherwise.